ApomudenCare/apomuden/README.md

-Here’s a polished and clear update you can add to your README for your judges:

----

 ### 🔧 Upcoming Features & Weekend Development Plan

 Over the weekend and into Monday, our team (ApomudenCare) will be working on the following key features: